 Downeast Original Blend Cider

 2. Crispin Original Hard Cider

-Crispin‘s almost designed for hot weather.
-This refreshing hard cider with a green apple bite feels the same way going down as it feels diving into a cold pool on the hottest day of the summer.
+Crispin feels designed for hot weather, but it tastes just as good in the fall.
 Canned directly at the orchard, Crispin is naturally fermented and always freshly pressed.
 Although it’s pretty fruit-forward, this cider doesn’t have that “this is too much” quality that other ciders tend to have after having a few.
 The taste stays cool, not so sweet and outwardly delicious sip after sip.

 3. Magners Original Irish Cider

 If you’re a beer guy through and through, a nice cider transition to suit your palate is this bottle from Magners.
 This Irish-made apple brew contains 17 different apple varieties per bottle yet still has a not-so-sweet flavor that beer lovers can enjoy.
 It also drinks identically to beer, so you’ll actually want to keep grabbing bottle after bottle from the YETI.
 At 4.5% alcohol, Magners has around the same alcohol content as beer too, so beer drinkers will have no trouble knowing their limit with these.